Vassar Clements: Biography

 In his 50-year career he played with artists ranging from Woody Herman and the Nitty Gritty Dirt Band to the Grateful Dead, Linda Ronstadt, and Paul McCartney, and earned at least five Grammy Award nominations and numerous professional accolades.
 He once recorded with the pop group the Monkees by happenstance, when he stayed behind after an earlier recording session.
-He also appeared in Robert Altman's 1975 film Nashville and Alan Rudolph's 1976 film, Welcome to L.A..
+He also appeared as himself in Robert Altman's 1975 film Nashville and Alan Rudolph's 1976 film, Welcome to L.A..
 He made a duet album with Stéphane Grappelli Together at Last in 1987.

 In 2004, he performed in concert with jazz quartet Third Stream – in which a video documentary of the concert was done with Jim Easton (guitar), Tom Strohman (sax), Jim Miller (bass), and John Peifer (drums).

 Though he played numerous instruments, Clements indicated that he chose the fiddle over guitar recalling that, "I picked up a guitar and fiddle and tried them both out.
 The guitar was pretty easy, but I couldn't get nothing out of the fiddle.
 So every time I'd see those instruments sitting side by side, I'd grab that fiddle."

 Big band and swing music were considerable influences upon his style and musical development, and he said that, "Bands like Glenn Miller, Les Brown, Tommy Dorsey, Harry James and Artie Shaw were very popular when I was a kid.
 I always loved rhythm, so I guess in the back of my mind the swing and jazz subconsciously comes out when I play, because when I was learning I was always trying to emulate the big-band sounds I heard on my fiddle."

 Vassar Clements played on over 200 albums, including nearly 40 on which he starred or was featured.
 His albums often featured newgrass style music and what Clements called "Hillbilly Jazz".
 His last album, Livin' With the Blues, released in 2004, was his only blues recording; it featured guest appearances by Elvin Bishop, Norton Buffalo, Maria Muldaur, and others.

 His 2005 Grammy Award for Best Country Instrumental Performance was for "Earl's Breakdown," by the Nitty Gritty Dirt Band, and featured Clements, Earl Scruggs, Randy Scruggs, and Jerry Douglas.

 Clements, whose last performance was February 4, 2005 in Jamestown, New York, died on August 16, 2005, aged 77, of lung cancer.